yihui/knitr/FAQ.md

 1. What can I do for you?
   - Many things, e.g. [donate zillions to me](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ZRJDEBSEJEUJY&lc=US&item_name=Donate%20to%20Yihui%20Xie&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted) (well, I'm kidding), buy me a book from my [Amazon wishlist](http://amzn.com/w/2S7M0GLEC32SB), [tweet](https://twitter.com/xieyihui) my [links](http://yihui.name/knitr), mention **knitr** on [Google+](https://plus.google.com/u/0/109653178371807724268/posts) or Facebook, or fork this repository and contribute code, or just say hello to me somewhere.
   - Cite the package and the [knitr book](http://www.crcpress.com/product/isbn/9781482203530); see `citation('knitr')` in R.
+1. How can I submit a documentation fix or other minor change
+  - Navigate to the file within the [repo](https://github.com/yihui/knitr)
+  - Click on the **edit** button
+  - Make the necessary changes.
+  - Add a descriptive commit summary and click on **propose file change**
+  - Submit the pull request